-Those that attended the 2019 Writers and Readers festival from 23rd to the 27th of October 2019, had the privilege of experiencing one of Bali’s biggest events held in Ubud.
-Ubud’s Readers & Writers Festival had 180 authors, artists, activists, and journalists who took center stage in the heart of the Indian Ocean.
-Not to name drop but, Irvine Welsh from Trainspotting’, hip-hop artist Akala and the award-winning writer, poet and playwright, Lemn Sissay; from the US there was feminist and New York Times opinion writer Lindy West, and Pulitzer Prize finalist, author and journalist Megan K. Stack.
+Those that attended the 2019 Writers and Readers festival during late October 2019 had the privilege of experiencing one of Bali’s biggest events held in Ubud.
+180 authors, artists, activists, and journalists including Irvine Welsh from Trainspotting’, hip-hop artist Akala and the award-winning writer, poet and playwright, Lemn Sissay from the US, writer Lindy West, and Pulitzer Prize finalist Megan K. Stack.
 Click here for a complete list of speakers, and click here for the Main Program events.

 Opening Day at Ubud’s Writers and Readers Festival

-There were enough activities to keep everyone busy from sunup to sundown.
-Standup comedy, cinema, live music concerts, and parties were also part of the lineup.
-Special children and youth programs held everything from “Building your own Superhero” to a discussion on karma and kindness, keeping children and young adults engaged.
-A rundown of the events is here.
+There were enough activities to keep everyone busy from sunup to sundown including stand-up comedy, cinema, live music concerts, and parties.
+There were also children’s workshops about “Building your own Superhero” or discussions on karma and kindness. (full lineup here)

 Until Next Time in 2020

-An international event that provides intimate workshops, not only deep discussion among writers but also connecting writers with their readers.
-Great theme with a ton of inspirations for all attendees.
-The event is very professional as well, with a precise schedule on each of every schedule.
-There were occasions that you could not see every event or discussion you wanted due to both of them going on simultaneously.
-Definitely a crowd-pleaser, you will see many of the same faces year after year.
+An international event that provides interesting workshops, not only deep discussion among writers but also connecting writers with their readers.
+Great theme with a ton of inspirations for all visitors.

 Check out my videos here